RAHoebe/WQV-Viewer/README.md

 ### Moving photos from the watch to your PC (Palm OS bridge)

-If you do not have Casio's original PAD-2 infrared cradle, the most reliable workflow is to offload images to a Palm handheld over infrared, then sync that database back to your computer.
-The outline below combines the official Casio Palm app with modern community tooling such as [WQV_PDB_Tools](https://github.com/nnnn2cat/WQV_PDB_Tools) and the field notes in [Sam Mortimer's deep dive](https://segamadebaddecisions.wordpress.com/2024/06/30/the-casio-wrist-camera-wqv-1-absolutely-unwilling-to-share-its-secrets-with-a-pc/).
+The recommended path is to offload images to a Palm handheld over infrared and then sync the Palm backup database back to your computer.
+The outline below combines the official Casio Palm app with the field notes in [Sam Mortimer's deep dive](https://segamadebaddecisions.wordpress.com/2024/06/30/the-casio-wrist-camera-wqv-1-absolutely-unwilling-to-share-its-secrets-with-a-pc/).

 1. **Prepare a Palm with IR** – Palm m100/m105/m125 or any Palm OS 3.3–4.x